 Girl students allegedly forced to take off their leggings by

-The father of a standard one girl student said "When my daughter returned home on Monday afternoon I found my minor daughter was without her leggings.
-On being asked she said that the class teacher had taken off her undergarments during tiffin time.
+The father of a standard one girl student said "When my daughter returned home on Monday afternoon I found she was without her leggings.
+When asked she said that the class teacher had taken it off during tiffin time.
 "I have heard that the principal had orderd the class teachers to do so ...
-My daughter has been wearing leggings to school for the last two years," he said.
+My daughter has been wearing leggings to school during winters in the last two years," he said.

 Asked whether the parents had complained to the police, he said the school principal had apologised.
-The school principal Sister Archana Fernandez said it was not an incident of forcing the students to remove their leggings.
+The school principal Sister Archana Fernandez defended the action saying it was not an incident of forcing the students to remove their leggings.

-"The students were only asked to submit their leggings as they did not confirm to the school's dress code," she said.
-A senior teacher of the school, Jaher Ali Mondal said school has a dress code but the leggings that the students wore did not confirm to it.
-"They (students) were only asked to change their leggings, no one was forced to take them off".
+"The students were only asked to submit their leggings as they did not conform to the school's dress code," she said.
+A senior teacher of the school, Jaher Ali Mondal said school has a dress code but the leggings that the students wore did not conform to it.
+"They (students) were only asked to change their leggings, none was forced to take them off".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)